-We selected Microsoft Access, as it doesn’t require separate server installation, database is portable, has good tools for data import/export, has built in tools for dynamic representation of data through graphic charts and PivotTables, has easy interface for report and data entry form creation.
-Also Microsoft Access platform is very well documented, empowering users to use and alter databases without extensive training.
+We selected Microsoft Access, as it doesn’t require separate server installation, the database is portable, has good tools for data import/export, has built in tools for dynamic representation of data through graphic charts and PivotTables, has an easy interface for report and data entry form creation.
+Also, Microsoft Access platform is very well documented, empowering users to use and alter databases without extensive training.
 Microsoft Access supports about 25 concurrent users that can simultaneously view/enter data.

 We decided to leave our database in somewhat older MS Access 2003 version.
-The main reason is the ability to have optional user-level security control, because in later versions starting with MS Access 2007 this capability was removed.
+The main reason is the ability to have optional user-level security control because in later versions starting with MS Access 2007 this capability was removed.

 - Convenient data entry forms

 - Various reports (NCI progress reports, patient treatment and F/U reports for investigators, protocol screening reports, custom reports, etc. )

 - Automatically generated letters / telegrams in both English and Spanish

 - Dataset queries for further research analysis

 - PivotTable queries for initial analysis and NCI reports